13o-bbr-bbq/machine_learning_security/Vulnerabilities_of_ML/Adversarial_Machine_Learning_Industry_Perspectives/Adversarial_Machine_Learning_Industry_ja.md

 In adversarial ML context, future transparency centers may need to attest over 3 modalities: that the ML platform is implemented in a secure fashion; that the MLaaS is implemented meeting basic security objectives and finally, that the ML model embedded in an edge device (such as models on mobile phones, for instance) meets basic security objectives.
 An interesting direction for future research is to providing tools/test harnesses to advance security assurance of products building on top of formal verification such as [63], [64] to extend to large scale ML models used in industry.

-## 6. GAPS WHEN AN ML SYSTEM IS UNDER ATTACK
+## VI GAPS WHEN AN ML SYSTEM IS UNDER ATTACK
 ### A. Tracking and Scoring ML Vulnerabilities
 In traditional software security, when a researcher finds a vulnerability in a system, it is first assigned a unique identification number and registered in a database called Common Vulnerabilities and Exposure [65].
 Accompanying these vulnerabilities are severity ratings calculated by using Common Vulnerability Scoring System [66].
 For instance, in the recent zero day found against Internet Explorer that allowed for remote code execution [67] the vulnerability was referred to as ”CVE-2020-0674” and had assigned a base CVSS score 7.5 out of 10 [68], roughly indicating the seriousness of the bug.
 This enables the entire industry to refer to the problem using the same tongue.